Find Affordable College Courses

 Full Sociology at University of Michigan - Ann Arbor Report

-With a ranking of #8, University of Akron Main Campus did quite well on this year’s most popular schools for sociology students working on their doctor’s degree.
-University of Akron Main Campus is a fairly large public school located in the medium-sized city of Akron.
+University of Akron Main Campus landed the #8 spot in the 2023 rankings for the most popular doctor’s degree sociology programs.
+University of Akron Main Campus is a fairly large public school located in the midsize city of Akron.

 Of the 6 students majoring in sociology at University of Akron Main Campus, 50% are male and 50% are female.